filecoin-project/lotus-docs/content/en/lotus/developers/local-network.md

 ---
 title: "Local network"
-description: "Running a Filecoin network locally can be extremely useful for developers wanting to build and test their applications.
-This page provides guidance on different methods to run a Filecoin network locally."
+description: "This section describes how set up and run a local Filecoin network (local-net) with 2 KiB sectors and root key holders using the regular Lotus binaries.
+A local-net is useful for developing applications and testing features, like Filecoin+ (Fil+)."
-lead: "Running a Filecoin network locally can be extremely useful for developers wanting to build and test their applications.
-This page provides guidance on different methods to run a Filecoin network locally."
+lead: "This section describes how set up and run a local Filecoin network (local-net) with 2 KiB sectors and root key holders using the regular Lotus binaries.
+A local-net is useful for developing applications and testing features, like Filecoin+ (Fil+)."
 draft: false
 menu:
     lotus: